10 Ways To Forgive Yourself & Let Go Of The Past

 To learn how to forgive yourself, you must first acknowledge that the past is the past.
 This seems fairly straightforward, but when we can really wrap our head around the fact that we can't undo the past—that the past is done, that those things happened—we open ourselves up to more acceptance.

 2. Become clear on your morals and values as they are right now...

-The reason most of us feel guilt or shame for actions done in the past is because those actions are not in line with our current morals and values.
-Our past wrongs can actually clue us in to what we hold important.
-By identifying our morals and values, we start to get a clearer picture as to “why” we're hurting over what we've done, or what others did to us.
+The reason most of us feel guilt or shame for our past actions is because those actions were not in line with our current morals and values.
+In this way, our previous wrongdoings can actually clue us in to what we hold now important.
+Think about what you value now and how that's different from the past.
+This process will help you start to get a clearer picture as to why you're hurting and get you closer on the path to self-forgiveness.

-When I work with clients on moving on from their past, it can be very overwhelming for them because they see so many regrets.
-It's often helpful to categorize these things because people often only hold on to a handful of big categories/patterns.
-Working on patterns of behavior is often more helpful than working on individual regrets.
+When I work with clients on moving on from their past, it can be very overwhelming because they see so many regrets.
+It's often helpful to categorize these and focus on patterns of behavior instead of individual regrets.

 8. Turn the page.

-At some point, you have to accept that the past has happened and you've done everything in your power to amend past mistakes.
+At some point, you have to accept that the past has happened, and you've done everything in your power to amend previous mistakes.
 It's now time to turn the page and accept those events as part of your story.
 They've all contributed to making you who you are.
 Being grateful for those experiences allows you to move on and truly forgive yourself.

 9. Cut yourself some slack.

 When we learned how to ride a bike, most of us realized it would probably take a few tries before achieving perfection.
 New behavior and thinking patterns are no different.
 They're both skills.
-Cut yourself some slack while you’re on a new learning curve.
-Realize that you're going to make mistakes.
-We all do.
+Cut yourself some slack and recognize that you're going to make mistakes–we all do.